Nandhak23/VLSI-LAB-EXP-3-123/README.md

-## SIMULATION AND IMPLEMENTATION OF MULTIPLIER
+### SIMULATION AND IMPLEMENTATION OF MULTIPLIER
-## AIM:
+### AIM:
- To simulate and synthesis multiplier using Xilinx ISE.
+ To simulate and synthesis multiplier using Vivado 2023.2.

-**APPARATUS REQUIRED:**
-Xilinx 14.7
-Spartan6 FPGA

-**PROCEDURE:**
+## APPARATUS REQUIRED:
+VIVADO 2023.2

+### PROCEDURE:
-STEP:1  Start  the Xilinx navigator, Select and Name the New project.
+STEP:1 Start the Vivado, Select and Name the New project.<br>
-STEP:2  Select the device family, device, package and speed.
+STEP:2 Select the device family, device, package and speed. <br>
-STEP:3  Select new source in the New Project and select Verilog Module as the Source type.
+STEP:3 Select new source in the New Project and select Verilog Module as the Source type.<br>
 STEP:4 Type the File Name and Click Next and then finish button.
-Type the code and save it.
+Type the code and save it.<br>
-STEP:5  Select the Behavioral Simulation in the Source Window and click the check syntax.
+STEP:5 Select the Behavioural Simulation in the Source Window and click the check syntax.<br>
 STEP:6 Click the simulation to simulate the program and give the inputs and verify the outputs as per the truth table.
-STEP:7  Select the Implementation in the Sources Window and select the required file in the Processes Window.
-STEP:8  Select Check Syntax from the Synthesize  XST Process.
-Double Click in the  FloorplanArea/IO/Logic-Post Synthesis process in the User Constraints process group.
-UCF(User constraint File) is obtained.
-STEP:9  In the Design Object List Window, enter the pin location for each pin in the Loc column Select save from the File menu.
-STEP:10 Double click on the Implement Design and double click on the Generate Programming File to create a bitstream of the design.(.v) file is converted into .bit file here.
-STEP:11  On the board, by giving required input, the LEDs starts to glow light, indicating the output.

-## 2 bit Multiplier:
+### 2 BIT MULITPLIER:
-### Logic Diagram:
+### LOGIC DIAGRAM:

 ![image](https://github.com/Nandhak23/VLSI-LAB-EXP-3-123/assets/160568515/465bd3b3-206c-49c1-87df-76140fcafd8c)

-### Verilog Code:
+### VERILOG CODE:
 ```
 module HalfAdder(a,b,sum,carry);
 input a,b;